What to do in Madeira

 • Caminho Real 23 - A large circular trek around the whole island, the whole of which you can do in a week at the earliest,

-• Caminho Real 24 - the popular 21.5km trek from the north of Funchal through the interior of the island to Santana.
+• Caminho Real 24 - the popular 21.5km route from the north of Funchal through the interior of the island to Santana.
 It can be done in a day, takes around 7 to 9 hours, see route map,

 • Caminho Real 25 - a challenging route through beautiful mountain territory where you won't encounter a live animal.
 It is 15 km long, but in places the road is unmarked and unmaintained, see route map,